edgd1er/tplink_arch1200/README.md

 # tplink_arch1200

 Update duckdns records using ip given in admin interface of the tplink archer C1200.

-tool to update duckdns.org dns record get information from tplink's router-modem
+Also if [noip] part in updateDuckDns.ini is valued, noip fqdn's ip are updated.

-Two classes are implemented:
+Three classes are implemented:
 - duckdns: to interact with [duckdns API](https://www.duckdns.org/spec.jsp)
 - archer1200: to get information from tplink archer 1200
+- noip: to interact with [noip api](https://www.noip.com/integrate/request)

 /!\ password encryption is not implemented. archer2000 initialisation need it.